 If you’re going to install your own fireplace, you’re going to need a luxe spot to store all of that wood.
 This simple silhouette does the job and adds a sleek touch to your living area.

-Pull some wintery inspiration to your dinner table with this ice-like candle holder.
-The cut crystal adds a bit of texture to your table setting while reflecting the true showstopper of the night: dinner.
+Pull some wintery inspiration to your dinner table with these ice-like candle holders.
+The champagne and smoke crystal crystal adds a bit of texture to your table setting while reflecting the true showstopper of the night: dinner.
+For a similar look there's also these K9 crystal set from cb2.com ($100).

 Heraculum Endless Pendant